Cray-HPE/canu/readme.md

 To reuse a session without reinstalling dependencies use the `-rs` flag instead of `-s`.

 # Changelog

+## [1.2.1]
+- Remove `canu config bgp`, there is no need for this as it's configured during `canu generated switch/network config`
+- Move Aruba CMN ospf instance from 1 to 2.
+- `canu validate` output enahncements & bug fixes.
+- Template fixes/enhancements.

 ## [1.1.11]
 - `canu validate BGP` now has an option to choose what network to run against.